 My workers compensation claim was accepted and medical treatment started.
 My employer terminated me 3 weeks after the accident and now I am denied any monetary benefits.
 Should I consult a workers comp and employment attorney?

 You should consult a worker's compensation attorney to deal with the denial.
 They can still terminate you, they just cannot do it because you filed a worker's comp claim.
 As in, they cannot retaliate against you for filing the claim.
-If you were drunk driving forklifts off the loading dock, they...Read more »
+If you were drunk driving forklifts off the loading...Read more »

 If you want a lawyer you need to shop for one in the area of the problem you have and they cover.
 Justia is about posting short simple questions that lawyer's can answer that don't need a consultation to sort out all the details.
 Your problem is complex and multi faceted.
-So let's break it down:...Read more »
+So let's...Read more »

 If the company displays photos or videos of non-OSHA compliant work practices on their social media, website, promotional media, etc. or the client observes employees of the company working in an unsafe manner, does the client assume some level of liability if an employee of said company gets hurt...
 Read more »

 Unlikely to have a personal injury case against your employer, as your sole remedy usually is a worker's compensation claim.
-That said, get a worker's compensation attorney to maximize your recovery, and they also should be able to tell you if you might have a case against your employer or a...Read more »
+That said, get a worker's compensation attorney to maximize your recovery, and they also should be able to tell you if you might have a case against your employer...Read more »

 I'm a Property Manager.
 I'm officially "part-time" but haven't worked less than 40+ hours per week since I started over a year ago.
 My employer offers insurance benefits to full-time employees only.
-My employer requires me to live on site and pay $850 rent/no discount.
-I'm also on call 24/7...
+My employer requires me to live on site and pay $850 rent/no discount....
 Read more »

 I reside in Oregon and the accident happened in Oregon.
 Employer is not being professional about the situation and neither is their workmans comp agent.
 The accident occured on July 20th and I have not received payment for lost wages and my medical bills are not being paid.
 Driving is part of my...
 Read more »